-- A17.
+- A18.A16.
 When agreeing whether the engagement is to be conducted as an attestation or direct engagement, the assurance practitioner considers factors such as whether: - (a) There is a regulatory requirement or users need an evaluation of the compliance activity by the responsible party or evaluator (Ref: Para.
-27); - (b) The entity has the resources and expertise to prepare a suitable description or documentation of the compliance activity, compliance requirements and related controls and conduct a meaningful evaluation of the compliance outcome; or - (c) It is more cost effective for the entity to identify the specific compliance activities, requirements and related controls, evaluate the compliance outcome as the basis for an attestation engagement, rather than it being necessary for the assurance practitioner to do so in a direct engagement. - A18.
-The assurance practitioner considers the needs of users and the period in which the compliance activity has been in place in agreeing the specified date or the specified period to be covered by the assurance engagement, so that the report is not likely to be misleading. - A19.
-If the criteria are available when agreeing the terms of engagement, they may be listed or attached to the engagement letter or other written terms. - A20.
-Where relevant, the terms of the engagement could also include a reference to, and description of, the auditor's responsibility to, in accordance with applicable law, regulation or relevant ethical requirements, determine whether, reporting identified or suspected non-compliance with laws and regulations to an appropriate authority outside the entity is required or appropriate in the circumstances. - A21.
+27); or - (b) The entity has the resources and expertise to prepare a suitable description or documentation of the compliance activity, compliance requirements and related controls and conduct a meaningful evaluation of the compliance outcome. - (c) It is more cost effective for the entity to identify the specific compliance activities, requirements and related controls, evaluate the compliance outcome as the basis for an attestation engagement, rather than it being necessary for the assurance practitioner to do so in a direct engagement. - A19.
+A17.
+The assurance practitioner considers the needs of users and the period in which the compliance activity has been in place in agreeing the specified date or the specified period to be covered by the assurance engagement, so that the report is not likely to be misleading. - A20.A18.
+If the criteria are available when agreeing the terms of engagement, they may be listed or attached to the engagement letter or other written terms. - A19.
+Where relevant, the terms of the engagement could also include a reference to, and description of, the auditor's responsibility to, in accordance with: - -applicable law; - r, regulation or relevant ethical requirements, and - obligations to determine whether, reporting identified or suspected non-compliance with laws and regulations to an appropriate authority outside the entity is required or appropriate in the circumstances. - A21.A20.
 When agreeing whether the report will be in long-form, including matters such as evaluation of compliance procedures and detailed findings, the assurance practitioner considers both the needs of users and the risks of users misunderstanding the context of the procedures conducted or the findings reported.
-Reporting evaluation of compliance procedures and findings may be appropriate where the users are knowledgeable with respect to assurance and the compliance requirements and, therefore, not likely to misinterpret those findings. - A22.
-An example engagement letter is contained in Appendix 5.
+Reporting evaluation of compliance procedures and findings may be appropriate where the users are knowledgeable with respect to assurance and the compliance requirements and, therefore, not likely to misinterpret those findings.

+A22.A21.
+An example engagement letter(s) is contained in Appendix 5.